 As soon as her browser rendered the page, she realized that something was off.
 Her URL read “electriccompany.microsoft.com,” not the ordinary Microsoft Office URL.
 She knew she’d been duped.
 The only question was, what would happen next?

 Jenny was responsible about information security.
 She responded to the data breach by changing all her passwords right away.
 Nothing seemed to happen as a result of being hacked...
 At least not at first.

 On Tuesday, five days after the incident, Jenny noticed that she could receive emails, but not send them.
 Since she needed to reply to up to 500 emails a week, this was a problem with a mission-critical application.

 She put in a ticket with her hosting company, which called back.
 She spent two hours on the phone with a representative before being escalated to tier 2 support.
 They told her to wait until morning.
 Meanwhile, her clients were getting restless.

-Next day was the same story – she could receive emails but not send them.
-After another 3 hours of troubleshooting with the hosting company, she was told to implement a double authenticity application from Microsoft.
+The next day was the same story – she could receive emails but not send them.
+After another three hours of troubleshooting with the hosting company, she was told to implement a double authenticity application from Microsoft.
 She does this.

-Nor was it forthcoming the day after.
+The next day came and Jenny did not receive a call back.
+Or the day after that.
 Or the day after that.
 In fact, Jenny didn’t receive a reply from Microsoft until a full 10 days after losing access to her account.
 On that day, after spending five hours on the phone with a technician, she was finally told that she needed to write a letter to the compliance board at Microsoft explaining the incident and asking to have her account reinstated.

-Six days later, and Microsoft still hadn’t replied.
-She still wasn’t able to reply directly to emails, teleconference with anyone, or schedule meetings efficiently.
+Six days later, Jenny still wasn’t able to reply directly to emails, video conference with anyone, or schedule meetings efficiently.
 Her business was in freefall.